1coderookie/Klipper4Kobra2series/Kobra2Pro/README.md

 ---

 **3rd Party Manufacturer Mainboard**

 You can install a different mainboard to get a native Klipper running.

 I personally use an MKS Robin Nano v3.1 at my Kobra 2 Pro.
 You can find a description about it at my infosite:
-You can find the `klipper.bin` and the `printer.cfg` I set up for it in the belonging subfolder here.
+You can find the `klipper.bin` and the `printer.cfg` I set up for it in the belonging subfolder here:

 If someone installs a different mainboard and wants to contribute a working `printer.cfg` for that specific setup, I'll be happy to add it here as well.